escottalexander/stablecoin-challenge/README.md

     Remember to:
     - Handle the case where there are no debt shares
-    - Update both the rate and timestamp
+    - Update both the exchange rate and timestamp
-    - Use the helper function we created earlier
+    - Use the helper function we just created (`_getCurrentExchangeRate()`)

     <details markdown='1'>
     <summary>🎯 Solution</summary>

     ```solidity
     function _accrueInterest() internal {
         if (totalDebtShares == 0) {